nextcord/nextcord/docs/migrating_to_nextcord.rst

 Porting from discord.py
 -------------------------

-In order to port a bot using discord.py to nextcord.py, follow these steps:
+In order to port a bot using discord.py to nextcord, follow these steps:

 1. Install nextcord: